Adult spotted lanternflies. Photo Credit: E. Smyers

 Figure 3.
 Scraping SLF egg masses from a tree.
 Photo credit: PA Department of Agriculture

 When the nymphs first hatch, they will walk up the trees to feed on the softer new growth of the plant.
 Take advantage of this behavior by wrapping tree trunks in sticky tape and trapping the nymphs.
-Any tree can be banded, but we recommend specifically banding tree-of-heaven, the preferred host, or trees where you see a lot of egg masses or nymphs (Figure 4).
-Special tape for this purpose can be purchased, though duct tape wrapped backward and tight to the tree also works well.
+Any tree can be banded, but we recommend only banding trees where SLF are abundant (Figure 4).
+Tape may be purchased online or from your local garden center.
 Push pins can be used to secure the band.
-Adult SLF will avoid tape, so it is essential to band trees in the spring when there are nymphs.
+While some bands may catch adults, banding trees is most effective for nymphs.
 Be advised that birds and small mammals stuck to the tape, while rare, have been reported.
-Check and change traps every other week.
+To avoid this, you can cage your sticky bands in wire or fencing material wrapped around the tree.
+Alternately, try reducing the width of the band, so that less surface area is exposed to birds and other mammals.
+Both of these methods will still capture SLF effectively.
+Check and change traps at least every other week (or more often in highly infested areas).

 Figure 4.
 A banded tree with SLF nymphs stuck at the bottom.
 Photo credit: PA Department of Agriculture